 Coole Park is perfect anytime of year for a family outing.
 At Christmas you can visit the Deer who live beside the visitor centre, enjoy a walk on one of the numerous trails around the woods, see if you can spot on a swan on the turlough and run around the Autograph Tree in the Walled Garden.

-Take the Stick Man Activity Trail this December at Colin Glen and see what you can spot along the way.
+Take the Stick Man Activity Trail or The Gruffalo Activity Trail this December at Colin Glen and see what you can spot along the way.
 The trail is self guided and is aimed at children & families from aged 3 years+.
 The experience is completely free so bring the family and enjoy one of Belfast’s most beautiful parks.

 You might also like Where to Take the Kids on a Gruffalo Trail